 Where can I find green garlic?

-Typically found at farmers’ markets in the spring, green garlic is sold whole, sometimes bundled as multiple stalks.
-In Ontario, look for them starting in March at the Uxbridge Farmers’ Market or Dufferin Grove Farmers’ Market, from producers such as Ottawa Garlic, or specialty grocers like Iqbal Foods.
-Pick vegetables that have fresh green tops and avoid those with dried ends of dehydrated leaves.
+Typically found at farmers’ markets and CSA boxes in the spring, green garlic is sold whole, sometimes bundled as multiple stalks.
+In Ontario, look for it starting in March at places like the Uxbridge Farmers' Market, from producers such as Ottawa Garlic, or specialty grocers like Iqbal Foods.
+Choose a bunch that has fresh green tops and avoid those with dried leaves.

 How do you store green garlic, and how long does it keep?

 Unlike its mature form, green garlic lasts from five to seven days if stored in the refrigerator.
-To keep it fresh for longer, consider wrapping it in a damp paper towel and storing it in a plastic bag in the refrigerator or keeping it refrigerated in a tall glass with its roots submerged in water.
+To keep it fresh for longer, wrap it in a damp paper towel and store it in a plastic bag in the refrigerator or keep it refrigerated in a tall glass with its roots submerged in water.

 How do I prep green garlic?

 To use, simply wash and remove the roots at the base plus any wilted or tough leaves.
-Unlike garlic, there is no need to peel the immature bulb if there is one at the base of the stalk.
+Unlike garlic, there is no need to peel the immature bulb.

-How do I eat them?
-What green garlic recipes do I use?
+How do I eat green garlic?
+What green garlic recipes should I use?

 Versatile and flavourful, green garlic can easily be used in everyday cooking.
-Great raw or cooked, the entire vegetable can be consumed like leeks and green onions, and used in anything that typically employs regular garlic, green onions or leeks.
-One stalk and bulb of green garlic has been equated to a small onion or leek and clove of mature garlic.
+Great raw or cooked, the entire vegetable can be consumed like leeks or green onions, and used in anything that typically employs regular garlic, green onions or leeks.
+One stalk and bulb of green garlic has been equated to a small onion or leek, or clove of mature garlic.
 And since green garlic has a fresh, mild garlic flavour, you might need a little more of it if you do use it as a garlic substitute.

 Green garlic pairs well with seafood, meats and poultry; try it with salmon cooked en papillote or as a ginger and green garlic sauce over steamed red snapper.
-It gives legumes such as lentils, chickpeas and beans a spring-fresh boost similar to bay leaf.
-Green garlic’s fresh flavours are complementary with spring vegetables made into a cooling vichyssoise, or as part of a creamy dip for crudités.
+It gives legumes such as lentils, chickpeas and beans a fresh boost similar to bay leaf.
+Green garlic’s fresh flavours work well in a cooling vichyssoise, or as part of a creamy dip for crudités.
 The aromatic vegetable also plays well with herbs including mint, parsley, basil and sage, plus roots like ginger.

-Sliced, it can be used as a garnish like green onions, tossed into pasta, stir-fries, risotto, or used to finish dishes like fried rice with egg.
-Green garlic can be used to flavour stocks, soups and chowders, taking the place of the leek and garlic in this dairy-kissed spring leek-and-garlic soup or lightening the bite in this raw green goddess soup.
-Blitz a bunch to make pesto, or simply dehydrate the chopped spring vegetable until crispy and use it as a seasoning.
+Sliced, green garlic can be used as a garnish like green onions, tossed into pasta, stir-fries, risotto, or used to finish dishes like fried rice with egg.
+Green garlic can also be used to flavour stocks, soups and chowders, taking the place of the leek and garlic in this dairy-kissed spring leek-and-garlic soup or lightening the bite in this raw green goddess soup.
+Blitz a bunch to make pesto, or simply dehydrate until crispy and then blitz it in the food processor and use it as a seasoning.

-The flat, dark green leaves can be used in salads, minced to flavour salad dressings and vinaigrettes, compound butter and sauces, mixed into eggs or stuffing.
-For a slight garlicky kick, top a baked potato or nachos with these greens or used in replacement of green onions in dishes like chèvre-scallion mashed potatoes and green onion flatbreads.
+The flat, dark green leaves can be added to salads or, when minced, added to salad dressings and vinaigrettes, compound butter or sauces, acrambled eggs or stuffing.
+For a slight garlicky kick, top a baked potato or nachos with green garlic or used instead of green onions in dishes like chèvre-scallion mashed potatoes and green onion flatbreads.

-Crisp and succulent, the green stalks and juicy developing bulb have a nutty-oniony flavour that is great roasted or grilled in butter or olive oil, poached or braised until they are sweet and tender.
-They also lend themselves well to being pickled.
-These preparations of green garlic can be served in an antipasti platter, blended into dips or slathered on slices of toasted baguette as an appetizer; as a member in a batch of roasted vegetables; or as a vegetable side to grilled or roasted meats and poultry.
+Crisp and succulent, the green stalks and juicy developing bulb have a nutty-oniony flavour that is great roasted or grilled in butter or olive oil, or poached or braised until they are sweet and tender.
+Green garlic is also great for pickling.
+Serve picked green garlic as part of an an antipasti platter or blend it into dips.